Baggage and Walls: They Mean You are Capable of Caring - A LOT

 I’m going out on a limb, but I fully expect most people over the age of 50 to have some sort of emotional baggage.
 For those who don’t know, emotional baggage is considered the feelings you have about your past and the things that have happened to you, which often have a negative effect on your behavior and attitudes.
 If you are single and over 50, yes, you have some baggage.

 Unfortunately, most of the time this involves a romantic relationship.
 The heart is the most vulnerable part of a person’s overall make-up.
 You learn how to protect it.
-If you don’t, it'll break.
+No one like a broken heart.
 Once it breaks, you start responding to any situation as if it will inevitably happen again.

 Walls - you don't get too close to anyone again so you don't get hurt.

-I’ve learned some people are like cats, especially men.
+By now I’ve learned some people are like cats.
 You don’t catch, or tame a feral cat.
 The cat decides if it wants to be caught or not, and will let you know if it considers your household a “safe” place.
 Cats know which houses set out extra food by the door, and if they want it…they will come around and get it.

 But like any person feeding a feral cat…the cat doesn’t get to come inside the heartbeat of the home.
 Feral cats come around to the people they like, and if the owner of the home thinks the cat will stay around and can be happy there…maybe it gets to come inside.
 But you don’t want to get attached to a cat that has no intention, or is capable, of sticking around.
 You also don't want a cat only there for the free food.
-The food isn’t free, someone has to pay for it--the Kind Hearted homeowner.
+Besides, the food isn’t free, someone has to pay for it.

 We all have them.
 And that's OK.
-It means you care, have cared, are capable of caring, and are cautiously guarding your heart.
-And if you got hurt again, it means you care enough for people and have not let bad experiences keep you from living life.
+It means you care, have cared, are capable of caring, and want to care.